graypegg/chromatism/README.md

 ![Illuminant Adaptation](https://toi.sh/cdn/chromatism/adapt.png)

 Shifts the Illuminant (white-point) on the supplied colour.
-Use the ILLUMINANTS constant (shown below) to use a standard white-point.
+Supply a value from the [ILLUMINANTS constant](#constants) to use a standard white-point.
 (Most colours in Chromatism are assumed to be illuminated by D65, so you can leave off the `source illuminant` property normally, it defaults to `CIE 2° D65` in XYZ format.)

 ---

-### Colour Metering Functions
+### :1234: Colour Metering Functions
 These functions do not return a colour, but instead return some aspect or measure of the colour(s).

 #### Colour Difference